People want me to talk about this latest McNab snafu in Philadelphia, and I did.

 As an official, the Agency for International Development stated, rather dead than alive and riotously reproducing.

-So get rid of DDT and people die, and that will that will save a poverty problem.
+That was the, so get rid of DDT and people die and that will save a poverty problem or help alleviate a poverty problem.

-So here we have this report: industrial pollution suspected of posing the greatest health danger in neighborhoods where blacks are 79% more likely to live than whites.
+So here we have this report, industrial pollution suspected of posing the greatest health danger in neighborhoods where blacks are 79% more likely to live than whites.

 This is a media template.